 What is a Bachelor's Degree?

-The bachelor's degree is an academic degree conferred to students who complete accredited undergraduate programs.
-The average bachelor's program takes four years to complete, although completion times range from three to seven years, depending on program-specific demands, as well as whether the student is enrolled part- or full-time.
+The bachelor's degree is an college degree earned by students who complete accredited undergraduate programs.
+The average bachelor's program takes four years to complete.
+Actual completion times can range from three to seven years, depending on program-specific demands, as well as whether the student is enrolled part- or full-time.